Xelentra1/pwning/README.md

 # pwning

-This repo contains resources/notes/blogs I've found on the interwebz related to binary exploitation and internals in general.
+This repo contains resources/notes/blogs I've found on the interwebz related to Binary Exploitation & Reverse Engineering for the most part.
 I hope you find them as useful as I did.

-### _Blogs / Write-ups_
+### Blogs

 * [The Art of Assembly Language](https://www.ic.unicamp.br/~pannain/mc404/aulas/pdfs/Art%20Of%20Intel%20x86%20Assembly.pdf)